IRVLUTD/isaac_sim_grasping/README.md

 ### Citing MultiGripperGrasp Toolkit

-This toolkit was developed to assess synthetically generated grasps for our MultiGripperGrasp (MGG) dataset.
+This toolkit was developed to evaluate synthetically generated grasps for our MultiGripperGrasp (MGG) dataset.
 It was featured in a research paper at IROS 2024, with the original repository available at the [iros_2024 branch](https://github.com/IRVLUTD/isaac_sim_grasping/tree/iros_2024).
 Paper details:

 **MultiGripperGrasp: A Dataset for Robotic Grasping from Parallel Jaw Grippers to Dexterous Hands**